tedivm/puppet-rsnapshot/README.md

-* **Client specific options instead of enforced globals.** Rather than rely on a single configuration file and monolithic backup runs this module uses stand along configurations for each host.
-Besides being more resilient to errors, this enables unique client settings- for instance, setting different retain settings for different hosts.
+* **Client specific options instead of enforced globals.** Rather than rely on a single configuration file and monolithic backup runs this module uses stand alone configurations for each host.
+Besides being more resilient to errors, this enables unique client settings- for instance, using different retain settings for different hosts.

-* **Support for SSH without root access.** In most cases root login is not available over ssh for security reasons, so this module relies instead on having it's own unique user with locked down sudo access to give it the needed access for backups.
+* **Support for SSH without root access.** In most cases root login is not available over ssh for security reasons, so this module relies instead on having it's own unique user with locked down sudo access to give it the needed access to perform backups.

 * **Support for automatic key sharing.** The client machine will automatically receive the ssh key from the server that it is backing up to.

 * **Locked down ssh accounts.** All ssh accounts are locked down.
-SSH keys can only by used by the single backup host, without access to features like x forwarding.
+SSH keys can only by used by the single backup host, without access to unneeded features like x-forwarding.
 Commands allowed by the ssh key are limited to specific wrapper scripts installed by this module.

 * **Sender only rsync.** One of the biggest threats with rsync access is the potential to overwrite existing files on the system to gain unauthorized access.
-This module uses a wrapper script around rsync on the client side which limits it to only being able to send data, not write it.
+This module uses a wrapper script around rsync on the client side which essentially makes it read only.

 ## Setup